Zahra95Negahdari/Numerical-Modeling/README.md

 - 👋 Hi, I’m @Zahra Negahdari
 - 👀 I’m interested in Mathematical Modeling, Machine Learning, Multiphase Fluid Flow, Programming, Optimisation, and Reservoir Simulation.
+-  These are several codes for numerical modelling of single phase and multiphase flow in oil reservoirs